adrianAzoitei/produce-finder/README.md

 3. PostgreSQL database.
 ![architectural diagram](docs/archi.png)

+> :warning: **Object detection models:**: At the moment, only the YOLOv8 and YOLOv9 model architectures are supported.
+More coming soon.

 ## Deployment
 The application is meant to be deployed with:
 1. [Docker compose](/docker-compose.yml) for development / testing.